 If you think that I might be a good fit for you and your nutritional concerns, then give me a call at 617-877-2202 to set up a consultation.
 Send me an email at email@example.com if you have further questions.

 I am the forthcoming author of Nourish: How to Heal Your Relationship with Food, Body, and Self, to be published Fall 2017.
+I am passionate about my work and enjoy writing about intuitive and mindful eating, conscious movement, self-care, and health-at-every-size (HAES).
+I would be delighted to talk with you about writing articles for print or on-line publication on these and related topics.
 Some nourishing nuggets of wisdom can be found at my blog, A Nourishing Word.
 See a sampling of my articles here.
 If you are interested in featuring my writing, please contact me at 617-877-2202 or at firstname.lastname@example.org.

 Supervision for Dietitians and Nutritionists

 One of the most rewarding of my professional activities is providing individual and group supervision for dietitians and nutritionists.
 Although the clinical supervision model is commonplace in the field of psychotherapy, nutrition therapists often do not have mentoring and counseling support.
 I believe that supervision should be the standard of practice for those who counsel clients with emotional eating issues.
 Although nutrition professionals may not work directly with the underlying psychological issues, discussing food brings up so many deeper concerns – both in the client and the clinician.
 It’s important for nutrition therapists to have a forum to work through challenges and get support when doing this kind of counseling.

 I would not be the clinician that I am today without the mentoring and clinical supervision that I have received over the years.
 It is very satisfying for me to both give and receive clinical supervision as I do this work.